Iyengar Yoga

 Iyengar yoga therapy has been reported to show clinically significant improvement of symptoms in adolescents and young adults with irritable bowel syndrome.
 There is evidence to suggest Iyengar yoga and coherent breathing may play a “safe and effective” role in treating major depressive disorder.
 Iyengar yoga has also been the subject of research associated with breast cancer; preliminary findings suggest it may be beneficial in reducing stress and improving a sense of wellbeing among breast cancer survivors, although the study authors do recommend further research.

-Iyengar yoga can assist in relieving symptoms related to:
+Iyengar yoga may assist in relieving symptoms related to:

 What to expect from an Iyengar yoga session